bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 02:49 PM CT, May 30</p>
+<p class="updated_time"> Latest data: 03:16 PM CT, May 30</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 85°, which is 0° *colder* than yesterday.
-Tomorrow is expected to be 1° **warmer** than today.
+Tomorrow is expected to be 0° *colder* than today.

 Currently:

 - 85°
-- Partly Cloudy
+- Mostly Clear
 - 33% humidity
-- 9 mph wind
+- 10 mph wind
-- 42% cloud cover
+- 28% cloud cover
-- 37 AQI 🟩
+- 42 AQI 🟩
-- 0.19 inches of rain expected in the next 48 hours
+- 0.01 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>